Timeline: Tracking Latin America's Road to Vaccination

 Getting a population vaccinated means first securing the doses.
 AS/COA Online looks at vaccine population coverage, supply agreements, and regulatory approvals in the region as of April 9, 2021.

 June 9 — The United States announces it will buy 500 million Pfizer-BioNTech doses to donate across the world in 2021 and 2022 through the COVAX Facility—the latest move in U.S. efforts to ramp up global vaccine rollouts.
-This plan expands an earlier U.S. commitment to donate 80 million doses by the end of June, involving an initial 25 million doses.
-Of those, 19 million will be distributed through the COVAX facility, with 6 million destined for Central and South America.
-The remaining 6 million out of the 25 million will go to a number of handpicked countries around the world, including Canada, Haiti, and Mexico in the Americas.
+This plan expands an earlier U.S. commitment to donate 80 million doses by the end of June.
+Of that 80 million, 75 percent—or 60 million shots—will be distributed through COVAX.
+Latin America will receive about 20 million of the COVAX-designated shots.
+The rest of the total donated shots, or about 20 million, will go to countries deemed regional priorities for the United States, including the following countries in the Americas: Argentina, Colombia, Costa Rica, the Dominican Republic, Haiti, Mexico, and Panama.
 The 80 million doses expected to go out in June include the 60 million doses of AstraZeneca-Oxford pledged in late April.

 Previously—and ahead of her visit to Guatemala and Mexico—U.S. Vice President Kamala Harris announced that Washington would give Mexico 1 million Johnson & Johnson doses.
 Mexico announces on June 4 that it will use these doses in the U.S.-Mexico border area as part of efforts to normalize crossings.

-In addition to U.S. donations, the U.S. government announced its support for waiving intellectual property protections for COVID-19 vaccines in a initial effort to increase international production efforts The adoption of this patent-removal proposal would allow global pharmaceutical firms access to classified information on how vaccines are produced.
-This is a response to growing concern over vaccine access in poorer countries and to surges in contagion in many developing regions, including South America.
+The U.S. government announced its support for waiving intellectual property protections for COVID-19 vaccines in an effort to increase international production efforts.
+The move comes in response to growing concern over vaccine access in poorer countries and to surges in contagion in many developing regions, including South America.
 Some, though, are concerned that this move would undermine vaccine safety.

 June 3 — Chile ups the eligible age for men to receive the AstraZeneca-Oxford shot from 18 to 45 years and also suspends the second dose for this shot while authorities investigate a blood-clot case involving a 31-year-old male recipient of the vaccine.
 The revision matches regulations for women, where only those 45 and over can get the due to blood clot concerns.